Booking Q3 2026 · 2 retainer slots open · Direct or via SI Paris ·Seoul

 Why Standard Catalog Models Break Under Semantic Load

 A typical B2C Commerce Cloud catalog is optimized for browse and filter.
 Products have categories, attributes, and variants.
 The attribute model is flat; color, size, material; and the relationships between products are either explicit (cross-sells, up-sells) or absent.
 That works for faceted search.
-It doesn’t work for semantic retrieval.
+It doesn’t work for the intent-driven discovery that Cimulate’s engine now delivers inside Agentforce Commerce.

 In practice, this means the acquisition forces a question that most Commerce Cloud teams have deferred: is your product catalog a source of truth, or just a display layer?